ClairDeCoder/dynamic53/README.md

 # License

 Dynamic53 is released under the MIT License.
-See the LICENSE file for more details.